How to smoke wax becomes a secondary detail if we don’t know first what wax actually is!

 After the decarboxylation takes place, or even in parallel to decarboxylation, cannabis flowers are squeezed or put into a combined solvent.
 Over time, solvents extract the essential oils from cannabis.

 If going with a pressing method, as the decarboxylated cannabis is pressed, the liquid we know as cannabis concentrate oozes out of the plant.

 Independent to which of the methods you’re using, this gooey looking stuff is then collected and packaged.
 This is the basic process of how concentrates are created, regardless of whether they are oils, shatter, or wax.

 But what exactly makes concentrates become wax instead of oil or shatter?

 Wax vs. Other Concentrates

-Oil is liquid and runny, like any oil you’ve ever seen.
+Honey oil is liquid and runny, like any oil you’ve ever seen.
 It usually comes in a glass or plastic bottle with a dropper cap on it.
-While shatter is a type of concentrate that solidifies quickly and takes on the appearance of golden amber-colored glass.
+While shatter is a type of concentrate that solidifies quickly and takes on the appearance of golden amber-coloured glass.

 When the extraction process is finished, wax can be whipped into smooth, almost cream-like consistencies that go by different names like budder, badder, frosting, icing, and many more.

 By further processing the wax after the extraction you might end up with a drier, crumbier texture that goes by the name of crumble or honeycomb.